AdobeDocs/cja-apis/src/pages/endpoints/dateranges/index.md

 # CJA Date Ranges

-The Date Range API allows you to retrieve a list of ranges, get a single date range, update a date range, or create a date range through Adobe I/O.
+The Date Range API allows you to retrieve a list of ranges, get a single date range, update a date range, or create a date range through Adobe Developer.

 ## Get Date Ranges